Hhanri/HanriOTP/README.md

 ## General Information
-- HanriOTP is a very simple OTP generator application, it doesn't do anything superficial, just straight to the point.
-- This app was made to replace any OTP application such as Google's with a light weight, optimized app and that doesn't need to connect to the internet.
+- HanriOTP is a One Time Password (OTP) generator application for 2 Factor Authentication (2FA) that I made as one of my main Portfolio app with Flutter, it was made to replace any OTP application such as Google's with a light weight, optimized app and that doesn't need to connect to the internet.
+In sum it is a very simple OTP generator app, it doesn't do anything superficial, just straight to the point.
+- You can simply add your seeds manually or using a QR Code
+- Export your backup wether it is a clear json file or an encrypted json file to the directory /storage/emulated/0/HanriOTP/
+- Import your backup from wherever it is in your phone

 ## Technologies Used
 - Flutter 2.10